 Restaurants – Kokomo restaurants are open for dine-in eating with social distancing guidelines and increased safety measures.
 Carry-out is still available at most all locations.
 Bars (and bar seating in restaurants) are open with social distancing guidelines.
 Find a complete list of restaurants here.

 Retail Shops – Retail stores and malls are open with social distancing guidelines in place.
 Masks are required to enter most shops.
 Find a list of local shops here.

 Visitor Centers – Kokomo’s main Visitor Center located inside the Inventrek Technology Park and the downtown Visitor Center located inside the Kokomo-Howard County Public Library are open.
 Find visitor guides, city maps, trail maps and more.
 Find more information here.

 Trails & Parks – All trails and parks are open.
 Find trail experience maps here.
 To explore local trails, you can rent a bike at Koko-Go Free Ride Bike Share in downtown (located directly behind Foxes Trail Restaurant.)
 Bike rentals at Koko-Go Free Ride are FREE!
 Maximum rental time is 3 hours.
 Open seasonally.
 Find out more here.

-Fairs, Concerts & Events – Although many community events were canceled or postponed last year, there are still plenty of options of family-friendly events planned.
+Fairs, Concerts & Events – Although many community events were canceled or postponed last year, there are still plenty of options of family-friendly events planned in 2021.
 Find out which events are happening this year in Kokomo here.
-Find dates and information for local holiday events here.

 Movie theaters and bowling alleys (and similar facilities) may operate at full capacity.
-Raceways, including Kokomo Speedway, may operate at full grandstand capacity.
+Kokomo Speedway is also open.
+Find a complete schedule of upcoming races here.

 The Howard County Museum inside the historic Seiberling Mansion is now open at full capacity.
 New safety measures implemented include enhanced cleaning measures, social distanced touring and hand sanitizer stations.
 Face coverings or masks are required for all guests (and staff/volunteers) and masks can be purchased at the door for $1.
 Hours: Tuesday-Sunday 1-4 p.m.
 Learn more about the Seiberling Mansion here.